sethripman/bus-mall/plan.md

 This storage is an array with the id of each item, the number of times displayed, and the number of times clicked.
 Write a display refresh.
 Write the end-game function after 25 total choices have been made.

+NEW ORDER OF WORK 10/15
+Simplify functions by using four arrays: a master set, a generator array, an array of the three current choices, and a clicked / displayed array.
+We start by copying the api to create the master array.
+Each turn's display is created by subtracting the current choices array from the master set to create a generator array, and the generateRandomItem function splices the random item out of the generator array, removing it and returning it.
+These results are placed in a new current choices array.
+On subsequent choices, a new generator array is created from the master set - the current choice array.
+Then current choice array is emptied and repopulated with the generate function.
+We also need to store times displayed and times clicked.
+These are two arrays.
+We add if empty or increment if present the displayed on when generate function is called.
+We add if empty or increment if present the clicked when our event handler is called.
+Then turn count is iterated, then we generate new choices and redisplay.
+This requires writing two new utility methods that take item id as a parameter.
+Then we render our results from those items after 25 turns.
+Then we store that array locally.